prakhar897/awesome-wordle/README.md

 [Quordle](https://www.quordle.com/#/) - Same as Wordle, but you have to attempt four prompts simultaneously.

 [Redactle](https://redactle-unlimited.com/) - Wordle but you have to guess the complete wikipedia article.

+[Sedecordle](https://www.sedecordle.com/) - Wordle but you have to simultaneously guess 16 words in 21 tries.

 [Semantle]([https://cemantle.certitudes.org/](https://semantle.com/)) - Wordle but you're given temperature of closeness to the chosen word.